fronbasal/serve/readme.md

 # Serve

-serve is a simple CLI to serve a folder to a port on the interwebz.
+Serve is a simple CLI to serve data via http.

-Use intended for development purposes only!
+Use of serve is intended for development purposes only!

 ## Installation:
 ```bash